epogrebnyak/linprog/README.md

 May add next:

+- refactor algorithm into single function
+- add unit tests
-- picking form orders that are over capacity
+- picking most profitable orders from a list over capacity
 - 2+ products, different margins (price-unit cost)
+- sequential production (product 1 is a precursor to product 2)
 - other realistic features

 ### Reference